storyprotocol/SIPs/proposals/1-sip-process.md

 ### Idea

-Every SIP begins as an idea shared with the community through the Story forum.
+Every SIP begins as an idea shared with the community through [the Story 's community forum](https://forum.story.foundation/).
 After thorough discussion and gathering support, it can be converted into a SIP draft.
 Before this conversion, each idea requires at least one sponsor—a well-known community member with expertise in the subject matter.